buildkite/export-build-example/README.md

 The files can be accessed on the local machine from the Builds directory ../buildkite-agent/builds.
 The respective pipeline folder contains the JSON files for each pipeline in the organization

 ### Get Files as Artifact
-In this example, the build data for a pipeline and is exported as an Artifact.
+In this example, the build data for a pipeline is exported as an Artifact.
 The Artifact can be viewed and also downloaded.

 **Note:** You need to use flag **"-e"**, and the value must be "**artifact**"